aviatesk/JET.jl/README.md

 ## behind the moar for performance ...

-TypeProfiler employs Julia's type inference for bug reports.
+TypeProfiler.jl employs Julia's type inference for bug reports.

 ### TODOs